-The Gangnam-gu, Seoul, Korea office space is subleased from our parent, DUG and consists of 31,636 square feet.
-The subleases originated in February 2019 and were amended in October 2020 to reflect an overall increase to DUG (sublessor).
-The subleases will expire in September 2023.
-A right-of-use asset and lease liability of \$5.6 million was recognized at the lease commencement date.
+In February 2019, we executed new subleases with our parent, DUG for 21,218 square feet of office space in Gangnam-gu, Seoul, Korea.
+The lease term will expire in September 2023.
+A right-of-use asset and lease liability of \$3.7 million was recognized at the lease commencement date.
 An estimated incremental borrowing rate of 6.07%, was used to initially measure our right-of-use asset and lease liability for this lease.